cannibalmaid/DbLib/README.md

 ## How to connect to universal DbLib storage

 DbLib suggests to use universal database (by default it is a file nukkit.db, located in sever folder or MySQL database defined by user) for all plugins.
-If DbLib installed on server you don't need to think about database drivers, urls, names and passwords.
+If DbLib installed on DbLibPlugin.getPlugin().getServer() you don't need to think about database drivers, urls, names and passwords.

 Here is example of creating new table:
 ```
   public boolean connectToDbLib(){
-    if (this.getServer().getPluginManager().getPlugin("DbLib") == null){
+    if (this.getDbLibPlugin.getPlugin().getServer()().getPluginManager().getPlugin("DbLib") == null){
       this.getLogger().info(TextFormat.RED+"DbLib plugin not found");
       return false;
     }